uselagoon/lagoon/docs/using-lagoon-the-basics/going-live.md

 Before you switch over your domain to Lagoon, make sure you lower the Time-to-Live \(TTL\) before you go live.
 This will ensure that the switch from the old to the new servers will go quickly.
 We usually advise a TTL of 300-600 seconds prior to the DNS switch.
 [More information about TTL](https://en.wikipedia.org/wiki/Time_to_live#DNS_records).

+!!!
+Info
+    This information only relates to amazee.io hosted projects, and will shortly be removed from these docs and added to amazee.io specific ones

 ### Recommended settings for Fastly:

 #### Subdomains (CNAME)